JuliaLang/julia/doc/stdlib/base.rst

 .. function:: sizehint(s, n)

    Suggest that collection ``s`` reserve capacity for at least ``n`` elements.
 This can improve performance.

+.. function:: checkcorrectness(associative, io) -> Bool

+   Verify that keys in a ``Dict`` match hash values.
+Useful for debugging code involving dictionaries with mutable keys.
+Not exported.

 Fully implemented by: ``ObjectIdDict``, ``Dict``, ``WeakKeyDict``.

 Partially implemented by: ``IntSet``, ``Set``, ``EnvHash``, ``Array``, ``BitArray``.